-- 3 The affected environment represents the status of the resource using the best available, most - 4 current data.
-The resource areas considered for potential disproportionate environmental and - 5 human health effects in minority and low-income communities and disproportionate health - and safety risks to children include the following: noise, land use, and air quality.
+The affected environment represents the status of the resource using the best available, most current data.
+The resource areas considered for potential disproportionate environmental and human health effects in minority and low-income communities and disproportionate health and safety risks to children include the following: noise, land use, and air quality.

-- 8 The ROI for this analysis regarding environmental justice communities and noise is the area - 9 within the greater than 65 dBA DNL noise zones generated by airborne noise associated with - Selfridge ANG Base.
-FAA considers all land uses to be compatible at noise levels below 65 dBA - DNL.
-Therefore, 65 dBA DNL or greater is considered the threshold for adverse impacts on - populations, including environmental justice communities, children, and the elderly. - Selfridge ANG Base has a current flying mission of the A-10 Thunderbolt II, a close air support - aircraft, and the KC-135 Stratotanker, an aerial refueler with global reach.
-The 65 dBA DNL - 15 contours do not extend beyond installation boundaries and do not include any people or - 16 households.
+The ROI for this analysis regarding environmental justice communities and noise is the area within the greater than DNL 65 dBA noise zones generated by airborne noise associated with Selfridge ANG Base.
+FAA considers all land uses to be compatible at noise levels below DNL 65 dBA.
+Therefore, DNL 65 dBA or greater is considered the threshold for adverse impacts on populations, including environmental justice communities, children, and the elderly.

+Selfridge ANG Base has a current flying mission of the A-10 Thunderbolt II, a close air support aircraft, and the KC-135 Stratotanker, an aerial refueler with global reach.
+The DNL 65 dBA contours do not extend beyond installation boundaries and do not include any people or households.

-- 17 As shown in Table 4.6-1, the minority population within Michigan is 25.0 percent, compared to - 18 Macomb County with 21.0 percent.
-Harrison Township has the lowest percent minority - population with 14.7 percent.
-The low-income population is approximately 14.4 percent of the - total population in Michigan and lower (10.6 percent) in Macomb County.
-The percentage for - 21 Harrison Township is even lower with 9.1 percent.
-Children range from 21.9 percent in the - state, 21.3 percent in the county, and 17.3 percent in Harrison Township.
-The percentages of - elderly are similar among the state (16.7 percent), county (16.6 percent), and township - 24 (17.6 percent) population.
+As shown in Table 4.6-1, the minority population within Michigan is 25.0%, compared to Macomb County with 21.0%.
+Harrison Township has the lowest percent minority population with 14.7%.
+The low-income population is approximately 14.4% of the total population in Michigan and lower (10.6%) in Macomb County.
+The percentage for Harrison Township is even lower with 9.1%.
+Children range from 21.9% in the state, 21.3% in the county, and 17.3% in Harrison Township.
+The percentages of elderly are similar among the state (16.7%), county (16.6%), and township (17.6%) population.